Tsushima Airport: History

 The airport opened in 1975 on a site created by leveling a small mountain.

 In 2003, a small propeller training aircraft used by Sojo University crashed on approach to Tsushima, killing three occupants.

-Scheduled flights to and from the airport use Boeing 737 and Bombardier Dash 8 aircraft.
-The airport has also been served by Korea Express Air turboprop service from Seoul Gimpo and Daegu.
+Oriental Air Bridge operates scheduled flights to and from the airport using its fleet of ATR 42 and Bombardier Dash 8 aircraft with flights to Fukuoka and Nagasaki.
+The airport has also been served by Korea Express Air turboprop service from Seoul Gimpo and Daegu in the past.